 How to write calligraphy

-For you to get the most out of your calligraphy, you first need to become familiar with the three most basic calligraphy skills.
-They are described (and illustrated!) below.
+For you to learn how to write calligraphy as a beginner, you first need to become familiar with the three most basic calligraphy skills described (and illustrated!) below.

 Calligraphy requires very few special items to start with.
 Luckily, too, they’re mostly simple and inexpensive:

 • A calligraphic writing tool such as a pen or brush

 • Paper (or another writing medium)

 • Optional: a ruler and pencil (for lines to write along)

 It’s also an advantage to write your calligraphy on a sloping surface.